craftypath/homebrew-tap/README.md

-# homebrew-tap-gotf
-Homebrew Formula for gotf
+# Homebrew Formulas for craftypath Tools